| Dietary Supplements | Health Conditions | Healthy Nutrition | Natural Remedies | Skin Care | Metabolism | Cardiovascular Health |

 6. Antibiotics

 Taking antibiotics can cause severe diarrhea in adults and children.
-Some people are more prone to stomach upset than others, and the only diarrhea remedies involve halting the consumption of the antibiotics.
+Some people are more prone to stomach upset than others, and the only diarrhea remedies involve halting the consumption of the antibiotics or medication in the form of a shot that will off set the antibiotics.

 7. Laxatives